Updated: Jul 2, 2022

 Everything you say seems ungrateful, and you tend to come off as Scrooge or The Grinch, in their opinion.

-Yet, many minimalists have to accept others' way of thinking and choose to stand firm every day.
+Yet, many minimalists have to accept others' ways of thinking and choose to stand firm every day.
 It just gets -- weird during the holidays.

 Gift exchanges, impulsive shopping, and consumerism.

 By Monday, in their world, it's all back to normal.
-They couldn't care less about why, nor do they care about the same item that was such a significant bargain just a couple of days ago.
+They couldn't care less about why, not do they care about the same item that was such a significant bargain a couple of days ago.

 After Black Friday and Christmas, while walking to a dumpster to take out the trash, I spot an overflow of used wrapping paper, clothes, TVs, furniture, handbags, etc., which always saddens me a little.
 Almost everything I see that's considered trash isn't trash - depending on who you are or where you are fortunate enough to live.